zmeizy/website/README.md

-# My place where I plan, learn and develop my own website to learn to become a Full Stack Developer and learn GitHub.
+# My place where I plan, learn and develop my own website to learn to become a succesful Full Stack Developer and learn GitHub.